 Acupuncture will help ease the pain of most cases whether you are experiencing an acute or chronic injury or illness.

 An estimated 76.5 million Americans experience chronic pain, one-third of which describe their pain as “disabling”.
-Many people relay on toxic chemicals to manage and control their pain levels.
-With acupuncture on your side you don’t have to.
+Many people rely on toxic chemicals to manage and control their pain levels.
+With acupuncture on your side, you don’t have to.
 In fact, one of the most common reasons people seek acupuncture is for pain management.
-At Wellnest Acupuncture + Holistic Medicine we use different acupuncture and cupping techniques including: dry needling, trigger point therapy, fire cupping, motor point therapy, and electrical stimulation (e-stim) for the treatment of acute and chronic pain.
+At Wellnest Acupuncture + Holistic Medicine, we use different acupuncture and cupping techniques including dry needling, trigger point therapy, fire cupping, motor point therapy, and electrical stimulation (e-stim) for the treatment of acute and chronic pain.

 We have proven successful at treating all of the following types of injuries and pain, including: